aa-fiu-classes/tcn-6430-web/lab-3-build-micro-cdn.md

   Make sure you have typed in "allow-dns" tag for the firewall.
 When creating, expand "Management, security, disks, networking, sole tenancy" section, go to "Networking" tab, and type in `allow-dns` and press enter.

-- For HTTP server 1, say "http-1"

-  Create micro-instance with Ubuntu 18.04, use `us-east1-b` zone.

-  Make sure you have selected "Allow HTTP traffic" and "Allow HTTPS traffic".
-This will automatically add proper firewall tags.

-- For HTTP server 2, say "http-2"

-  Create micro-instance with Ubuntu 18.04, use `europe-west2-c` zone.
+- Second instance of HTTP server, but use `europe-west2-c` zone.

   Make sure you have selected "Allow HTTP traffic" and "Allow HTTPS traffic".
 This will automatically add proper firewall tags.